plamzi/AreaList-GTM/README.md

 <b>list</b> - Default GA eCommerce Product List name.
 If not specified, the relative URL path is picked up.

-<b>disable_impressions</b> - Set to true to disable impression tracking.
+<b>disable_impressions</b> - Set to true to suspend all impression tracking, focusing on just clicks.

-<b>disable_clicks</b> - Set to true to disable click tracking.
+<b>disable_clicks</b> - Set to true to suspend all click tracking.

 <b>disable_storage</b> - Set to true to disable use of window.localStorage to persist impressions and delay collections to the next onsite page load.
+When storage is disabled, both impressions and clicks will immediately enter the dataLayer.
+If enabled, clicks will enter the dataLayer immediately but impressions will be cached and sent on page unload.

 <b>storage_key_name</b> - Customize the name of the localStorage key (default is 'AreaList_GTM') used by this tag instance.
 Useful if you are deploying multiple instances of the main tag across the same site.